 Like the model 325, this gun was not part of the original Night Guard introduction.
 Combined with the relatively niche cartridge, I would expect production numbers to be low on this gun as well.
 The internal stock keeping unit number (SKU) was higher than all of the other Night Guard revolvers, suggesting that this was the last model in the line developed.
 S&W SKU: 163428

 Unlike the model 327 that was built on the heavier L-frame, the 386 was a .357 Magnum revolver built on the K-frame.
 Consequently, the gun was lighter 24.5 ounces) and holds seven cartridges instead of eight.
 The barrel length was 2.5″ and the overall length was 7.625″ S&W SKU: 163424

 Also built on the medium K-frame, the model 396 was chambered in .44 Special.
 Due to the size of the cartridge vs. the size of the cylinder, capacity was limited to five rounds only.
 This gun was the lightest of the line at 24.2 ounces.
 S&W SKU: 163423

-When they were first introduced, the Night Guard revolvers carried a MSRP of $980 – $1044 depending on the model.
-By the time the line was discontinued, the guns carried a MSRP of nearly $1200 each.
+When they were first introduced, the Night Guard revolvers carried an MSRP of $980 – $1044 depending on the model.
+By the time the line was discontinued, the guns carried an MSRP of nearly $1200 each.
 The exact date each gun was discontinued is not currently known.
 However, the guns were definitely not in the 2013 catalog.

-While the guns were clearly good self defense handguns, it appears the demand just wasn’t there for the high dollar revolvers.
-Keep in mind that the same time these were on the market, Smith & Wesson was also selling high capacity pistols for less than half the cost of the Night Guard models.
+While the guns were clearly good self-defense handguns, it appears the demand just wasn’t there for the high dollar revolvers.
+Keep in mind that at the same time these were on the market, Smith & Wesson was also selling high capacity pistols for less than half the cost of the Night Guard models.